-The Airfares (City Pair Program) is so attractive that usage is strictly limited.
-There are a few exceptions, but in general, only federal or military employees on official travel may use the program with an appropriate form of payment.
-The preferred form of payment is the government travel charge card or centrally-billed account.
-The acceptance of GTRs is limited to international travel, travel related expenses, and special circumstances for domestic travel.
+The preferred form of payment is the government travel charge card or centrally-billed account (FTR 301-72.3), however, the contract carrier also agrees to accept payment through Government Transportation Requests (GTRs).
+GTRs may be used to pay for international air travel and other travel related expenses.
+For domestic air travel, GTRs may be used only under special circumstances and for travel related expenses.
 Special circumstances are defined as acts of God, emergency situations, and when purchasing a domestic ticket in the USA in conjunction with travel that originated overseas.

-Federal and military travelers on official business are required to use the contract carrier unless a specific exception applies.
-This required use is the incentive necessary to obtain airline participation in the Airfares (City Pair Program) and allows the airlines the business volume necessary to offer discounted rates.
-Choosing not to use the contract carrier because of personal preference, frequent flyer clubs, and more is a violation of the contract.
+Yes, mandatory users of the City Pair Program are required to use the contract carrier unless a specific exception applies per FTR 301-10.107 (see below).
+Choosing not to use the contract carrier because of personal preference, frequent flyer clubs, etc. is a violation of policy.

-Commercial airfares can be highly volatile, so an exception to the mandatory use requirement allows government travelers to take advantage of low commercial fares offered by non-contract carriers, if the fares are also offered to the general public.
+Commercial airfares can be highly volatile, so an exception to the mandatory use requirement allows government travelers to take advantage of a lower fare offered by non-contract carriers, if the fare is also offered to the general public and, if used, will result in a lower total trip cost to the government.
 Non-contract fares that are offered only to government travelers (sometimes called "DG" fares) are not included in this exception.

 Additional exceptions to the mandatory use requirement are contained in the Federal Travel Regulation (FTR § 301-10.107) and include:

 - Space on a scheduled contract flight is not available in time to accomplish the purpose of your travel, or use of contract service would require you to incur unnecessary overnight lodging costs, increasing the total cost of the trip;